RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

     $ sudo zypper install sshpass

-Step 3: Preparing the OTRS system
+Step 3: Preparing the OTRS / ((OTRS)) Community Edition system
 ---------------------------------

 .. note::
-    Be sure that you have a valid OTRS backup too.
-Yes, we do not touch any OTRS data during the migration, but sometimes a wrong entry already causes trouble.
+    Be sure to have a valid backup of your OTRS / ((OTRS)) Community Edition system, too.
+Yes, we do not touch any OTRS data during the migration, but at times a wrong entry is enough to cause trouble.

 Now we are ready for the migration.
-First we have to make sure that no more tickets are processed and no more users are logged on to OTRS:
+First of all we need to make sure that no more tickets are processed and no users log on to OTRS:

 Please login to the OTOBO Admin Area ``Admin ->  System Maintenance`` and add a new system maintenance slot for a few hours.
 After that, delete all agent and user sessions (``Admin ->  Sessions``) and logout yourself.